MeSH: Memory-as-State-Highways for Recursive Transformers: More Results

 To establish a principled heuristic for setting the MeSH buffer length ($B$), we hypothesize that its capacity should scale with the number of major computational states generated during the recursive process.
 For a model with $N_{\text{loop}}$ iterations, this includes the initial state from the prelude network plus the output from each of the $N_{\text{loop}}$ core blocks, totaling $N_{\text{loop}} + 1$ essential states.
 We therefore model the buffer size as $B = (N_{\text{loop}} + 1) + k$, where $k$ is the number of auxiliary ``scratchpad'' slots available for flexible composition.

-We conduct an ablation study to find the optimal $k$ using the Pythia-410M model with a \texttt{4+8R2+4} configuration, where $N_{\text{loop}}=2$.
+We conduct an ablation study to find the optimal $k$ using the Pythia-410M model with a \texttt{4+8R2+4} configuration, where $N_{\text{loop}}=2$, {evaluating the performance across four the evaluation datasets}.
 The results are shown in Table~\ref{tab:ablation_buflen}.
 Performance improves as we add scratchpad slots, peaking at $k=2$.
-This configuration, corresponding to a total buffer length of $B=5$, achieves the lowest validation loss and perplexity.
-Performance slightly degrades at $k=3$, suggesting a point of diminishing returns.
+This configuration, corresponding to a total buffer length of $B=5$, achieves the lowest {perplexity on all four datasets.} Performance slightly degrades at $k=3$, suggesting a point of diminishing returns.
 This indicates a sweet spot where the buffer has dedicated slots for each major computational state, plus two auxiliary slots for managing intermediate representations, without making the routing task overly complex.
 Based on empirical results, we adopt the general rule $B = N_{\text{loop}} + 3$ for all MeSH models in our main experiments.